-This week marked Menstrual Health* Day, but our commitment to raising awareness extends far beyond just one day.
+This week marked Menstrual Health* Day, but our commitment to raising awareness extends far beyond just today.
 Through our employee-led in-house campaign, Empower, we’re advocating for change.
 Because, frankly, period equity is a human right.

 Millions of people around the world are prevented from reaching their full potential simply because they have periods.
 According to a recent study by Action Aid, 21 percent are struggling to afford period products.